Pancreatic Enzyme Replacement Therapy (PERT)

 About Pancreatic Enzyme Replacement therapy

-Pancreatic enzyme replacement therapy involves taking the digestive enzymes you need in the form of a tablet.
 All enzyme supplements contain Pancreatin- a mixture of pancreatic enzymes, lipase, amylase and protease.
 These assist the digestion of fat, carbohydrates and proteins.

 Enzyme doses vary from person to person.
 A starting dose is around 50,000 to 75,000 units of lipase with a meal and 25,000 units with a snack.

-Pancreatic enzyme preparations include Creon®, Nutrizym®, Pancrease® and Pancrex®.
+The different pancreatic enzyme preparations include Creon®, Nutrizym®, Pancrease® and Pancrex®.
 They commonly come in 2 capsule sizes; 10,000 unit (mainly used in children) and 25,000-unit capsules.
 Each capsule has a different number or letter following the name to indicate the strength of the dose.

 Most adults take either 2 or 4 of the 25,000-unit capsules per meal.
 Do not be alarmed by the high capsule units — the number relates to the amount of lipase units it contains.
 A healthy pancreas will release about 720,000 lipase units during every meal.